scstatgit/Hadoop/README.md

-# Hello-World!
-This is my first time to running the Hadoop
+# Map/Reduce simple example with data
-it contains three files.
+Hello-World!
+This is my first time to running the Hadoop. it contains three files.
 - report.txt: test data of the word count
 - mapper.py: mapping the data